The law, in its majestic equality, forbids the rich as well as the poor to sleep under bridges, to beg in the streets, and to steal bread.

 Meaning

-In the quote “The law, in its majestic equality, forbids the rich as well as the poor to sleep under bridges, to beg in the streets, and to steal bread.,” the emphasis is on life.
-It highlights the thought that life unfolds in unexpected ways while implying that unexpected events often teach us.
+“The law, in its majestic equality, forbids the rich as well as the poor to sleep under bridges, to beg in the streets, and to steal bread.” presents a viewpoint centered on life.
+It implies that life unfolds in unexpected ways and encourages us to remember that the present moment deserves attention.

 Theme